 - What should I wear?
 Please wear clothing that is appropriate for outdoors.
 It’s always recommended to dress in layers and prepare for any type of weather.
 We strongly encourage that you wear closed-toe shoes, and strongly discourage wearing flip-flops.

 - How long is the walk?
-Round trip, the walk is a bit less than one mile.
-The walk takes about an hour and a half.
+Round trip, the walk is just under one mile long and takes about an hour and a half.

 - Can I bring my dog?
 You are welcome to bring a dog.
-Please keep in mind that all dogs must remain on a leash, and all waste must be promptly cleaned by the owner.
+Please keep in mind that all dogs must remain on a leash, and the owner is responsible to clean up after them.
 Please be mindful of other visitors when bringing a dog.

 - Where should I meet my guide?
 Your guide will be waiting for you at the GTM Marineland Field Office located at 9741 N Oceanshore Blvd, Marineland Florida.
 The event begins at 9:00 a.m.

 - What will I learn from this?
 See the changes wrought by Hurricane Matthew.
 Then, step into the ancient Florida coastal woodlands along the preserve trail and learn how Native Americans once thrived there on nature’s bounty.
 Your GTM Research Reserve interpretive guide will point out indigenous plants bordering the trail to the Matanzas River where the mangroves grow.

 - Is there anything else to see afterwards?
 You’re welcome to further explore the pathways yourself, or venture across the street to the beautiful beach.
 If you head further south you’ll find Washington Oaks Gardens State Park (CLICK HERE to learn more).